Mazztok45/swMATH2GNN/README.md

 csv file for further use

 ### Statistics and Visualisation
-Some descriptive Statistics and visualistion (also with julia) can be found in the notebooks directory
+Some descriptive Statistics and visualistion (also with julia) can be found in the notebooks directory.

-### Software network
-I build a simple network for the  relations between the software in Julia.
-It wasn't used for the GNN in the end, because I switched to python

 ### GNN
 I decided to work in python for this task, because it is more advanced in this topic.